ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Internal Representation of Policy Statements {#sec-ir-policy}

 The `policy` relation compares the `condition` ECTs to the ACS.
-If all of the ECTs are found in the ACS then the `addition` ECTs are added to the ACS with the policy author's authority.

 ~~~ cddl
 {::include cddl/intrep-policy.cddl}
 ~~~

+If all of the ECTs are found in the ACS then the `addition` ECTs are added to the ACS with the policy author's authority.

+{{tbl-policy-ect-optionality}} contains the requirements for the ECT fields of the Policy tuple:

 | ECT type  | ECT Field       | Requirement |
 |---